Lamden/clove/_sources/tips-and-tricks.md.txt

     network.get_fee()
     0.00200369

-some of those networks supports also counting fee from a given number of last transactions
+some of those networks support also counting fee from a given number of last transactions

     network.get_fee(tx_limit=20)
     0.00200362